The Long Island serial killer's dump site

 If his headlights were off, it would have been extremely difficult to see him or his vehicle, as there were no streetlights in the area.

 The median strip narrows to 6 meters if you drive slightly west of this location.
-This might explain why he decided to place the Gilgo Four in one area.
-In other words, he ran out of space.
+This may explain why he decided to place the Gilgo Four in one area.
 If he had continued any further, he would have been exposing himself to oncoming traffic.

 Timeline